skellis46/slipbox/methodology diverts attention from epistemology.md

 Adams St. Pierre quote Patti Lather from 1996 who said that “methodology often diverts attention from more fundamental issues of epistemology”.[Lather in @adamsst.pierre-2014-brief p.9]

-I've made a note here

 ---

 _thoughts & links:_

-- #unfinished
-- #toread - orginal Lather:

-Lather, P. (1996, April).
+Here's the original: Lather, P. (1996, April).
 Methodology as subversive repetition: Practices toward a feminist double science.
 Paper presented at the Annual Meeting of the American Educational Research Association, New York City, New York.

 ---